 Other virtual events that you can host include product launches, sales conferences, training hubs, and even town hall meetings.

-Many businesses use virtual conferences as a marketing strategy to quickly gain momentum and engagement in a short time.
+Many businesses use virtual events as a marketing strategy to quickly gain momentum and engagement in a short time.
 An online event can grow your audience and generate tons of revenue for your business.

 Why are virtual events taking off?